 "...We were deeply moved at the discovery of a real and awesome conflict, a ceaseless war, that confronts the child from the very day he is born and is part of his life all during his formative years.
-This conflict is between the adult and the child, between the blind and the clearsighted.

-&lt;sup>1 During a Dissemination Event for Arguing at school, Daniele Novara contributed to understanding the link between Montessori and the Litigare Bene method.
+1 During a Dissemination Event for Arguing at school, Daniele Novara contributed to understanding the link between Montessori and the Litigare Bene method.
 Here is the link to the Dissemination Event, in Italian addressed mainly to Italian teachers of FISM, a network of kindergartens.